N1kto/rollup-plugin-coffee-react/README.md

-# rollup coffee react plugin
+# Rollup Coffee React Plugin

 Basically this is a simple wrapper around [coffee-react-transform](https://github.com/jsdf/coffee-react-transform).
 It enables rollup to bundle your `.cjsx` files.